 \myparagraph{Minimize statements} have form where $p$ is an integer priority, $n \geq 0$ is the number of weighted literals, each $l_i$ is a literal, and each $w_i$ is an integer weight.
 Each of the above expressions gathers weighted literals sharing the same priority $p$ from all \lstinline{#minimize} directives and weak constraints in a logic program.
 As before, maximize statements are translated into minimize statements.

-\myparagraph{Projection statements} result from \lstinline{#project} directives and have form where $n \geq 0$ is the number of atoms, and each $a_i$ is a positive literal.
+\myparagraph{Projection statements} result from \lstinline{#project} directives and have form where $n \geq 0$ is the number of atoms, and each $a_i$ is an atom.

 \myparagraph{Output statements} result from \lstinline{#show} directives and have form where $n \geq 0$ is the length of the condition, each $l_i$ is a literal, and $m\geq0$ is an integer indicating the length in bytes of string $s$ (where $s$ excludes byte `\textbackslash0' and newline).
-The output statements in lines~\ref{aspif:ezy:output:one}--\ref{aspif:ezy:output:tri} of Listing~\ref{prg:ezy:aspif} print the symbolic representation of atom \lstinline{a}, \lstinline{b}, or \lstinline{c}, whenever the corresponding atom is true.
+The output statements in Lines~\ref{aspif:ezy:output:one}--\ref{aspif:ezy:output:tri} of Listing~\ref{prg:ezy:aspif} print the symbolic representation of atom \lstinline{a}, \lstinline{b}, or \lstinline{c}, whenever the corresponding atom is true.
 For instance, the string `\lstinline{a}' is printed if atom `\lstinline{1}' holds.
-Unlike this, the statements in lines~\ref{aspif:d:output:one}--\ref{aspif:d:output:for} of Listing~\ref{aspif:diff} unconditionally print the symbolic representation of the atoms stemming from the four facts in lines~\ref{grd:diff:fact:one}--\ref{grd:diff:fact:for} of Listing~\ref{prg:grd:diff}.
+Unlike this, the statements in Lines~\ref{aspif:d:output:one}--\ref{aspif:d:output:for} of Listing~\ref{aspif:diff} unconditionally print the symbolic representation of the atoms stemming from the four facts in Lines~\ref{grd:diff:fact:one}--\ref{grd:diff:fact:for} of Listing~\ref{prg:grd:diff}.